matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

     - 2. It tells a programmer who is writing code that calls the method what exceptions to expect.
 For this purpose, it often makes to senses to include unchecked exceptions in a throws list.

-#### Throws and method overriding
+**Throws and method overriding.**

-- A override method can be declared with the same set of checked exceptions as thrown by the overriden method, or with a subset.
-However the override method cannot add extra checked exceptions.
+- An override method can be declared with the same set of checked exceptions as thrown by the overriden method, or with a subset.
+However, the override method cannot add extra checked exceptions.

 ```java
 @Override